Can Alaska Air Group Inc. (ALK) Remain Competitive?

 ALK’s Market Performance

-ALK stocks went up by 3.59% for the week, with a monthly drop of -2.91% and a quarterly performance of -13.10%, while its annual performance rate touched 70.46%.
-The volatility ratio for the week stands at 3.84% while the volatility levels for the past 30 days are set at 3.59% for Alaska Air Group Inc..
-The simple moving average for the period of the last 20 days is 2.43% for ALK stocks with a simple moving average of 2.71% for the last 200 days.
+ALK stocks went down by -7.41% for the week, with a monthly drop of -6.67% and a quarterly performance of -17.44%, while its annual performance rate touched 61.05%.
+The volatility ratio for the week stands at 3.78% while the volatility levels for the past 30 days are set at 3.92% for Alaska Air Group Inc..
+The simple moving average for the period of the last 20 days is -4.23% for ALK stocks with a simple moving average of -5.70% for the last 200 days.

 Analysts’ Opinion of ALK